udexon/XIDT/Guess_Secret_Phrase.md

 We suppose the concept of ID-less transactions is both a novel procedure and yet has many links to the long history of cryptography, perhaps predating electronic computers.

-In this article, we shall illustrate one of the most fundamental, if not the most fundamental operation that can be performed with ID-less transaction, called "Guess-a-Secret-Phrase" (GASP), which readers may compare to various legends concerning cryptography, and could be used as a building block for more sophiticated operations.
+In this article, we shall illustrate one of the most fundamental, if not the most fundamental operation that can be performed with ID-less transaction, called "Greet-with-a-Secret-Phrase" (GASP), which readers may compare to various legends concerning cryptography, and could be used as a building block for more sophiticated operations.

 We believe many communities worldwide would have folk legends similar this of Chinese origin: